The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 Jerónimos Monastery timings

-From May to September, the monastery welcomes tourists from 10 am to 6 pm.
+During the peak season of May to September, Jerónimos Monastery is open from 10 am to 6 pm.

-The Jerónimos Monastery is closed on Monday, the first day of the year, Easter Sunday, the first day of May, and December 25th.
+The Monastery is closed on Monday, the first day of the year, Easter Sunday, the first day of May, and December 25th.

 How long does Jerónimos Monastery take